-Physician Letter of Intent Template
+When to Sign a Letter of Intent

-Many attorneys who specialize in representing physicians in employment agreements advise their clients against signing the letter if the essential terms relayed therein are not satisfactory.
+Many attorneys who specialize in representing physicians in employment agreements advise their clients against signing the letter of intent (LOI) if the essential terms relayed therein are not satisfactory.
 For one, the signing of a letter of intent displays that both parties are generally on the same page, and it communicates that they wish to discuss advancing their professional relationship with exclusivity.
-Furthermore, signing an LOI without negotiation provides the hiring party with leverage regarding key terms such as salary and length of contract.
-Should the terms of the letter be favorable and the physician sign, both parties can proceed in drafting the much lengthier and involved employment contract.

 Is a Physician Letter of Intent for Employment Binding?